Back to standards

 Attention to Detail

-If the guest has taken cocktails in the bar, the charges are automatically transferred to the dinner bill; the guest is not presented with a bill in the bar.
+If a guest has ordered cocktails at the bar before being seated, those charges should transfer automatically to the dinner bill.
+The guest should never be presented with a separate check at the bar.

 Training Tip:Coordinate with bar staff to ensure seamless billing transitions.
 Having a system in place for this step is crucial.